ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 ![png](./data/img/output_11_0.png)

 *Figure 12.
 Training, testing and cross validation error based on the value of k for KNN*

-#### **Observations from the Graph**

-- **Overfitting at Low k-values:** When 'k' is small (especially at k=1), the model achieves perfect accuracy on the training data, indicative of overfitting.
-As 'k' increases, the training error rises, and the test error generally decreases which shows a reduction in overfitting.

-- **Underfitting at High k-values:** Larger 'k' values tend to generalize better to unseen data, reducing test errors but excessively large 'k' can lead to underfitting.

-- **Cross-Validation:** The cross-validation error doesn't always grow according to 'k'.
-This behavior shows the importance of cross-validation in identifying a 'k' that ensures a model that is balanced between known data and unseen data.
-This pattern shows the delicate balance between avoiding overfitting with lower 'k' values and the risk of underfitting with higher 'k' values, despite the smaller errors.

-- **Odd vs. Even k-values:** Odd values of 'k' generally outperform even values, likely due to the nature of KNNs where an even 'k' can lead to equal votes among competing classes.

-**Reference used (KNN Introduction):** https://www.codecademy.com/learn/introduction-to-supervised-learning-skill-path/modules/k-nearest-neighbors-skill-path/cheatsheet

-#### **Optimal 'k' Selection**

-We have chosen a 'k' of 12 since it shows the most balanced performance between overfitting and underfitting, as evidenced by its superior cross-validation score.

 ## Model 2 Results / Figures